SITRUCC/movie-project/README.md

 	When you have copied the url u go back to terminal and writes ‘git clone + the pasted url’ 	Then one presses enter and the project will be stored in their computer.

-How to use the project
+How to use the project:
 The project has been well detailed thus only one should just be careful in changing variables due to some functions already set which will bring errors.

-Credits
+Credits:
 I want to thank free code camp for providing materials and tutorials that I followed as to come up with the some of the data analysis that is within the project.